staterhannah/hello-world/README.md

 3. Pinneapple on Pizza :pizza:
 \*very passionate about this one\*

 Ranking | My Favorite Movies
 ------------ | -------------
-One | The Heathers
+First | The Heathers
-Two | Inglorious Bastards
+Second | Inglorious Bastards
-Three | Wall-E
+Third | Wall-E

 ### As Jane Goodall said:
 >Only if we understand, will we care.